gcallah/SoftwareEngineering/lectures/agile_intro.md

 a.
 Google
 b.
 Ford
 c.
 Microsoft
-*d.
+d.
 Toyota

 2. In Agile, the primary measure of progress is?
 a. requirements documents
 b. diagrams
-*c. working software
+c. working software
 d. a progress report sent to the customer

 3. In software development, an MVP refers to a?
 a.
 Most Valuable Programmer
 b.
 Modular Variable Programming
 c.
 Multiply Vector Probability
-*d.
+d.
 Minimum Viable Product

 4. Waterfall projects often fail because?
 a.
 It is very difficult to fully understand what a program needs to do without building it.
 b.
 The competitive environment may change.
 c.
 The regulatory environment may change.
-*d.
+d.
 All of the above.

 5. The Waterfall Model works well when one is?
 a.
 Breaking new ground with a product.
 b.
 Solving a brand new problem.
-*c.
+c.
 Replicating an existing solution.
 d.
 All of the above.

 6. DevOps essentially arose from applying ____ principles to ____.
 a. waterfall, development
 b. operations, testing
-*c. agile, operations
+c. agile, operations
 d. lean, development

 7. DevOps could be defined as?
-*a.
+a.
 Agile applied to operations
 b.
 A total waste of time.
 c.
 A return to Waterfall methods.
 d.
+Developing operations to a greater extent.

+8. In Taylorism, process input from workers was?
+a. encouraged
+b. the most important part of design
+c. not wanted
+d.
+All of the above.

+9. When practicing Continuous Integration, we should?
+a.
+First integrate our components, and then build them.
+b.
+Integrate our components as soon as we are done building them.
+c.
+Make sure their is continuity in our integrated components.
+d.
+All of the above.

+10. Why were many operations people fearful of Agile develpment?
+a.
+They disliked the word "agile."
+b.
+In the past, releases had been high-stress events for them.
+c.
+They just didn't like developers.
+d.
+None of the above.